 This project provides for the construction of a third travel lane with full shoulders in each direction of the Parkway.
 Six (6) individual design and construction contracts will provide for the widening of the 28-mile section in both travel directions of the Parkway, new sign structures, and bridge replacements.
 Status - various contracts in design and under construction.

-Status of Milepost 52-63 - construction completed.
+Status of Milepost 48-63 - construction completed and open to traffic.